 The principal data collection instrument in use by many police departments is a record of various aspects of the dispatch process and the police response as they relate to each individual incident reported to the department.
 Commonly in the form of an index or tab card and usually filled out by the dispatcher, this instrument is variously called an "Incident Card," "Dispatch Card," "Run Card," "Complaint Card," or a myriad of other similar names indicative of its function.
 In the interests of efficient use of manpower, the card should be as easy to fill out and as little time-consuming as possible.
 The card should also serve more than the bare purposes of statistical tabulation, since it contains a rich collection of information about the dispatch, patrol, and complaint processes.
-Thus, the data collection instrument generally serves the department in three important ways:

-- It is the basic record of the dispatch process. - For many minor events, it may be the sole departmental record of an event. - It frequently forms the basic card index for entry into the records system.
+Thus, the data collection instrument generally serves the department in three important ways: • It is the basic record of the dispatch process. • For many minor events, it may be the sole departmental record of an event.